 Keto, derived from the word “ketones”, is one of 2018’s hottest dieting trends that is creating the buzz everywhere.
 If you are not familiar with the keto diet, you can consider it as a more intense version of the low-carb diet.
 Ketosis is achieved by eating very few carbohydrates, to the point where the liver produces ketones from fat to fuel your body and brain.
 The aim is to switch your energy supply to run almost entirely on fat, instead of sugar – a.k.a. carbs.

-If every con has its pros, then every pro may have its cons too.
 This dieting plan has inspired many successful weight loss stories, but it certainly comes with side effects that you might be unaware of.
 Good news is – these side effects can be easily fixed!

 Dietary changes can often lead to digestive issues, so it is not unusual to experience constipation in the beginning.
 The most obvious solution is to increase your daily water intake, and to consume enough vegetables that contain high fibre contents.
 If you find that these are not enough, try adding psyllium husk powder to your beverages and baked goods!
 Other gut-friendly foods include alfalfa, chickweed, chia and hemp.
 Read more about it here.